-rules on internal governance arrangements,

-processes and mechanisms pursuant to Article

-74 of that Directive.

-5. Users of high-risk AI systems shall keep

-the logs automatically generated by that high-

-risk AI system, to the extent such logs are under

-their control.
-The logs shall be kept for a period

-that is appropriate in the light of the intended

-purpose of the high-risk AI system and

-applicable legal obligations under Union or

-national law.

-Users that are credit institutions regulated by

-Directive 2013/36/EU shall maintain the logs as

-part of the documentation concerning internal

-governance arrangements, processes and

-mechanisms pursuant to Article 74 of that

-Directive.

-6. Users of high-risk AI systems shall use

-the information provided under Article 13 to

-comply with their obligation to carry out a data

-protection impact assessment under Article 35

-of Regulation (EU) 2016/679 or Article 27 of

-Directive (EU) 2016/680, where applicable.

-ANNEX I

-ARTIFICIAL INTELLIGENCE

-TECHNIQUES AND APPROACHES

-referred to in Article 3, point 1

-1 1
+processes and mechanisms pursuant to Article 74 of that Directive.
+5. Users of high-risk AI systems shall keep the logs automatically generated by that high- risk AI system, to the extent such logs are under their control.
+The logs shall be kept for a period that is appropriate in the light of the intended purpose of the high-risk AI system and applicable legal obligations under Union or national law.
+Users that are credit institutions regulated by Directive 2013/36/EU shall maintain the logs as part of the documentation concerning internal governance arrangements, processes and mechanisms pursuant to Article 74 of that Directive.
+6. Users of high-risk AI systems shall use Is the intention that the requirements of Article the information provided under Article 13 to 13 shall form a "part" of the data protection comply with their obligation to carry out a data impact assessment? protection impact assessment under Article 35 of Regulation (EU) 2016/679 or Article 27 of Directive (EU) 2016/680, where applicable.
+ANNEX I Depending on the outcome of discussions on the ARTIFICIAL INTELLIGENCE definition of AI in art.
+3.1 and the amendments TECHNIQUES AND APPROACHES to Annex I (delegated act) in art 4.
+SE sees a referred to in Article 3, point 1 need for a review to ensure that the specification in the appendix does not allow for a broader